sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/21_Events_module.md

 emitter.emit("order-pizza");
 ```
-Event identifiers can be strings or `Symbol`.
+- Event identifiers can be strings or `Symbol`.
+- A "listener" a short term for "registered callback for an event".

 Note (optional - not part of the course):
 - `.once` - used to register a callback that executes only the first time (same syntax as `.on`)
 - `.addListener` is an alias of `.on`
 - `.removeListener(eventNameOrSymbol, callback)` - removes an existing listener for the given event.
+Of course, the callback cannot be an anonymous function here, since function comparison is intractable.
 Note: this removes only one instance of the listener - i.e. it won't remove duplicates if they exist.
-- `.removeAllListeners(eventNameOrSymbol, callback)` - like `.removeListener` but removes all instances.
+- `.removeAllListeners(eventNameOrSymbol)` - remove all registered callbacks for a given event.
 - `.eventNames()` - returns an array of all events.

 ## Examples and patterns